 Preparing an example

-To show a realistic example of a Docker Compose application, we'll use a Django application with a PostgreSQL database running in a separate container.
-Get the project from GitHub, and open it in PyCharm ( ).
+Let's use a Django application with a PostgreSQL database running in a separate container.

-For this Django application, we should create two containers: one for a database, and one for the application itself.
-We'll use the Docker Compose to link the two containers together.
+With this done, your example is ready, and you can start configuring docker containers.
+For this Django application, let's create two containers: one for a database, and one for the application itself.
+The Docker Compose will link the two containers together.

 Adding files for Docker and Docker Compose

-In the Project tool window, right-click the project root and choose Dockerfile) and enter the following code:Alt+Insert, enter the filename (here
+In the Project tool window, right-click the project root and select from the context menu.
+Enter the filename: Dockerfile.

 db, and links them together.

-Now that we've prepared our example, let's configure Docker.
+Now that you've prepared the example, let's configure Docker.

 Configuring Docker Compose as a remote interpreter